 All positions of the Association listed below will be declared vacant and the following positions on the

-At this meeting the Auditor for the 2016-2017 year will be appointed.
+At this meeting the Auditor for the 2021-2022 year will be nominated.
 All current financial members

 of the MRASA Inc are eligible to stand for election to one or more of the positions.
 Nominations should

 be in writing to the Secretary of the Association prior to the beginning of the AGM and evidence of